chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 Resets to a value of 0xF indicating all bytes are valid.
 Any non 0xF value will be treated as the last dword of the message.
 Dword aligned messages should have a write of 0x0 to msg strobe to indicate the message is done being streamed.

-## ctx config
+## ctx size

-A 7-bit indication of the size in bytes of the ctx to be used.
+A 8-bit indication of the size in bytes of the ctx to be used.

 ## ctx